Erbology

 The most popular way to consume hibiscus is in the form of a tea, which you can make by brewing the petals or calyces in water.
 However, it is also available in the form of a powder which can be added to smoothies, desserts and other recipes.

-For more information on the health benefits of this colorful flower, head over to our article on hibiscus health benefits.
+For more information on the health benefits of this colourful flower, head over to our article on hibiscus health benefits.

 What are the concerns about hibiscus in pregnancy?